Close-up photo veteran woman in a wheelchair.

 First, the bad news for military spouses, and good news for retirees.

-DFAS responded to Redacted by deciding it was wrongly decided, so not only will the agency ignore it (except for the two specific litigants involved), but in February 2023 DFAS updated Chapter 29, Volume 7B of the Financial Management Regulation to provide regulatory “cover” for its position.
-The regulation adds a new section 7.2 Computing Disposable Retired Pay for Disability Retirements with additional language precluding the division of CRDP.
+The Department of Defense responded to Redacted by deciding it was wrongly decided, so in February 2023 updated Chapter 29, Volume 7B of the Financial Management Regulation to clarify its position.
+The updated regulation adds a new section 7.2 Computing Disposable Retired Pay for Disability Retirements with additional language precluding the division of CRDP.
 Section 7.2.5 reads:

 “The nature of the Disability Retired Pay is not changed simply because the retiree is found by the DVA to have a service-connected disability that entitles the member to receive both benefits concurrently under 10 U.S.C. § 1414 even though the amount of Disability Retired Pay that can be received concurrently with DVA Disability Compensation may be limited.”

-In plain English, this means don’t count on DFAS dividing CRDP in disability retirement cases unless they are dragged kicking and screaming into doing it, because their official agency interpretation is that CRDP payments received by a disability retiree are in the nature of disability retired pay, and therefore cannot be awarded to a former spouse.
+In plain English, this means don’t count on DFAS dividing CRDP in disability retirement cases, because their official agency interpretation is that CRDP payments received by a disability retiree are in the nature of disability retired pay, and therefore cannot be awarded to a former spouse.

 Newport News Case – Lott